 Door Opening Alarm is designed for the emergency door only.
-It is always given when the door is opened unless a valid user code or card is used prior to the door is opened.
+It always gives alarm when the door is opened unless a valid User Code or Card is used prior to the door is opened.
 See programming Location 91 for the details.